-Generally, if release from active duty was before January 1, 2013, individual's eligibility to use Chapter 33 benefits expires 15-years from the date of the last discharge or release from active duty of at least 90 consecutive days.
+Generally, if release from active duty was before January 1, 2013, individual's eligibility to use chapter 33 benefits expires 15-years from the date of the last discharge or release from active duty of at least 90 consecutive days.
 The Harry W. Colmery Veterans Assistance Act of 2017 eliminates the 15-year limitation to use the Post-9/11 GI Bill benefit in the case of Veterans who meet the following requirements:

-- Last discharge or release from active duty of at least 90 consecutive days was on or after January 1, 2013 - Honorably discharged from the Armed Forces - Released from the Armed Forces with service characterized as honorable and placed on the retired list, temporary disability retired list, or transferred to the Fleet Reserve or the Fleet Marine Corps Reserve

-Released from the Armed Forces with a service characterized as honorable for further service in a reserve component
+- Last discharge or release from active duty of at least 90 consecutive days was on or after January 1, 2013 - Honorably discharged from the Armed Forces - Released from the Armed Forces with service characterized as honorable and placed on the retired list, temporary disability retired list, or transferred to the Fleet Reserve or the Fleet Marine Corps Reserve - Released from the Armed Forces with a service characterized as honorable for further service in a reserve component chapter 33 Entitlement (38 CFR 21.9550)

-Children of deceased Servicemembers who become entitled to the Post-9/11 GI Bill on or after January 1, 2013 and all spouses using Fry Scholarship no longer have a time limitation to use their benefits.
+Children of deceased service members who become entitled to the Post-9/11 GI Bill on or after January 1, 2013 and all spouses using Fry Scholarship no longer have a time limitation to use their benefits.